abondar24/BigDataDemo/HadoopDemo/README.md

 # Hadoop Demo

-Set of Hadoop related demos
+Set of Hadoop related demos.
+Based on the book "Haddop: Definitive Guide" issued by O'Reilly.

 Demos are split into three modules: